Manuel Antonio National Park

 Piedras Blancas National Park, Costa Rica

-All of the national park’s trails are on the eastern end and the biggest trees are located on two trails.
+All of the national park’s trails are on the eastern end, and the biggest trees are located on two of these trails.
 The first, Circuito La Ceiba, follows the Nicuesa ravine and contains a kapok tree (Ceiba pentandra) that is perhaps the largest in the park (pictured below).
-This giant has been growing for hundreds of years and its enormous buttressed legs stabilize its massive frame.
+This giant has been growing for hundreds of years, and its enormous buttressed legs stabilize its massive frame.
 The second, Sendero San Josecito, penetrates the southern portion of the park and climbs up to a high ridge.
-This ridge is punctuated by a diversity of megaflora - namely groves of huge parkia pendula, strangler figs, walking palms, and others - for several kilometers.
+This ridge is punctuated by a diversity of megaflora—namely groves of huge Parkia pendula, strangler figs, walking palms, and others—for several kilometers.
 The trail then drops a few hundred meters and traverses varying floral environments before ending at sea level on a Golfo Dulce beach.

 Kapok Tree Ceiba, Piedras Blancas National Park, Costa Rica